lloydroc/lloydroc.github.io/content/post/c/unix-daemon-example.md

 2. After our first call to fork the parent process will be killed, thus, the child orphaned and the child will be adopted by the `init` process and the `pgid` will be 1.
 The process group and session will remain the same.
 The child is no longer the process group leader.
 3. Call `setsid` which will put us in a new session and make our process the process group leader, session leader and give us no terminal.

-More in detailed steps can be seey by running `man 7 daemon` in the systemd documentation.
+More in detailed steps can be seen by running `man 7 daemon` in the systemd documentation.

 ### Process IDs from a Double Fork

 TODO from what happened on the first fork there is no need for another fork?
-On the first fork we're not the session leader or process gropu leader.
+On the first fork we're not the session leader or process group leader.
 I don't know if this is something new in Linux that is out of sync with all the writings on Double Forking.
 The `daemon` call from glibc does what we don't want but the `fork` call does.

 From the *double fork* steps above let's take an example.
 Note I just made up the process IDs.